IntBio-UCD/parent_pops_common-gardens/scripts/Climate_PCAs_Growth_Season.md

 dist_matrix_grwssn <- dist(all_bioclim_flint_avgs_locs.pc_dist, method = "euclidian") #use a distance function to calculate euclidian distance in PCA space permanova_results_grwssn <- adonis2(dist_matrix_grwssn ~ TimePd*elev_m*Lat, data = all_bioclim_flint_avgs_locs.pc) #use adonis2 to run the permanova
 #rows in data must be in same order as rows in distance matrix
+#by = NULL will assess the overall significance of all terms together

 #look at output
 summary(permanova_results_grwssn)